Amazon teams with Samsung, studios on ultra high-definition TV

 LAS VEGAS Amazon.com Inc is teaming up with Samsung Electronics Co Ltd and major media corporations including Warner Bros and Lionsgate to popularize "4K" ultra high-definition television.

-Amazon, whose Instant Video service serves up thousands of movies and TV programs in direct competition with Netflix Inc, did not outline specifics on their collaboration in a Monday announcement.
+Amazon, whose Instant Video service serves up thousands of movies and TV programs in direct competition with Neflix Inc, did not outline specifics on their collaboration in a Monday announcement.

 But Samsung and other consumer electronics makers are hoping that 4K TV - so-called because they are said to offer four times the resolution of conventional high-definition images - will take off as a format and recharge sales.

-Amazon, for its part, has been investing heavily in digital media, hoping to draw traffic and drive new sales as consumers increasingly spurn traditional TV offerings in favor of on-demand content.
+Amazon, for its part, has been investing heavily in digital media, hoping to draw traffic and drive new sales as consumers increasingly spurn traditional TV offerings in favour of on-demand content.

 Ultra high-def TV has been slow to take off, partly because of the high cost of the new-fangled displays and insufficient content.
 High-definition television took years to become mainstream, after TV prices came down and content became more widely available.